 A newborn baby’s sensitive skin needs to be protected from the harmful effects of the sun, including heat and moisture.
 Keeping your baby away from direct sunlight is a good idea, but exposing your little one to mild sunlight – especially in the morning – is beneficial in many ways.
 UV rays come with great health benefits when properly made use of for the baby.

 1. More Vitamin D:

 This is one of the biggest benefits your baby will get on exposure to sunlight.
-Our body needs vitamin D; and to create it, the body requires a minimum of 15 minutes of UV rays every day.
-This essential vitamin aids in absorbing calcium, which in turn strengthens bones and teeth.
+Our body needs vitamin D; and to create it, the body requires a minimum of 15 minutes of UV rays every day, depending on the baby’s skin tone – darker-skinned babies require more time in the sun, but it should not exceed 30 minutes.
+Vitamin D aids in absorbing calcium, which in turn strengthens bones and teeth.
 The immune system works efficiently, and the body is protected from diseases.

 2. Better Serotonin Levels:

 Sunlight is known to augment the production of serotonin when babies receive it in the necessary quantity.
-Serotonin, often called the ‘happy hormone’, boosts the feeling of happiness and security.
-Lower serotonin levels can give rise to anger issues, depression and development issues.
-Serotonin regulates sleep and digestion and controls depression.
+Serotonin, which is often called the ‘happy hormone’, boosts the feeling of happiness and security.
+Serotonin regulates sleep and digestion in babies.